State-mandated PFML

 Benefit amount: Up to 60% of the employee’s average weekly wages, capped at the Social Security taxable wage maximum.

-Private Plan option: Private employers who opt in to the voluntary program may contract directly with The Hartford.
+Private Plan option: Private employers who opt-in to the voluntary program may contract directly with The Hartford.
 Because the VT FMLI program is voluntary for private employers, employers also may choose to provide alternative benefits on their own.

 Job Protection: None.
-However, another leave that provides job protection, such as FMLA or VT Parental and Family Leave law, may run concurrently with VT PFML.
+However, another leave that provides job protection, such as Federal FMLA or VT Parental and Family Leave law, may run concurrently with VT PFML.

 Resources: Vermont Family & Medical Leave